als244/gpu_server_monitoring/README.md

 ### Description

-This moniotoring program utilizes Nvidia's DCGM API to retrieve fine-grained, real-time metrics for GPU utilization ***not*** available through ```nvidia-smi``` (or equivalently the NVML API).
+This monitoring program utilizes Nvidia's DCGM API to retrieve fine-grained, real-time metrics for GPU utilization ***not*** available through ```nvidia-smi``` (or equivalently the NVML API).
 It also queries the Linux filesystem to retrieve CPU usage, system memory, and network statistics.

-This program is meant to be run as a daemon process on GPU server node. **It has minimal overhead itself and will not impact GPU job performance<sup>+</sup>** (Note: see the very bottom for explanation of a special case.
-I have ran benchmarks confirming 0 overhead in common case and bounded-overhead in the special case, which I artificially constructed because unlikely to ever occur in-the-wild).
+This program is meant to be run as a daemon process on GPU server node. **It has minimal overhead itself and will not impact job performance<sup>+</sup>** (Note: see the very bottom for an explanation of a special case.
+I ran benchmarks confirming 0 overhead in common case and an upper-bounded overhead in the special case, of which I artificially constructed because it is unlikely to ever occur in-the-wild).

 Once the monitoring program is running on the node it will create (if doesn't exist) and populate a SQLite database with server utilization metrics and SLURM job statistics for jobs that have finished running on that node.
 The database has two tables, ```Data``` (for CPU/GPU/Network metrics) and ```Jobs``` (for jobs that have finished on that node).